wix-incubator/rapido/README.md

 ## TODO
  - [x] Trace the browser's timeline
  - [x] Get the duration of network events
+ - [x] Add a function to get a file's time easily
+ - [x] Add an option to connect to an already launched Chrome instance
  - [ ] Add support to get file size from the network events
- - [ ] Add a function to get a file's time easily
- - [ ] Add an option to use Zariz on the frontend
- - [ ] Add an option to connect to an already launched Chrome instance
  - [ ] Add support for CSS parsing